Division of South and Central Asian Studies, Department of Oriental Languages; Stockholm University

 Mats Lindberg also teaches Sanskrit at the department.

-Every year, the Section for Indology runs educational courses on the ancient as well as modern languages and cultures of South Asia, with special emphasis on India, up to the level of Bachelors and Masters degrees.
+Every year, the Section for Indology has run educational courses on the ancient as well as modern languages and cultures of South Asia, with special emphasis on India, up to the level of Bachelors and Masters degrees.
 The Indology courses are separated into one track specialized on Ancient and Medieval India – with Sanskrit studies, and another track specialized on Modern India – with Hindi studies.
 During the Spring 2009, only the first course was running.
 More information on the courses.

 Besides, a 15 ECTS credits basic course in Practical Hindi was taught during the Spring 2009.
 The teacher was Yasmin Mandani.

 For some years, the section has also regularly organised 7.5 ECTS credits summer courses, one basic course in Hindi, with Jasmin Mandani as the teacher (see the course plan).
-This course is however cancelled for the summer 2009.

 In the Fall 2009, the Department of Oriental Languages introduced an entirely new 30 ECTS credits Hindi course.
 The course is based on Internet distance learning, and has attracted 70 students.
-The teachers are Roberto Menkes and Mirja Juntunen.
+The teachers were Roberto Menkes and Mirja Juntunen.

 Another regular summer programme has been a course on Modern South Asia, with the journalist and writer Bo Kage Carlsson as teacher.

-Professor Claus Oetke works mainly on ancient Indian Buddhist texts.
+Professor Claus Oetke has worked mainly on ancient Indian Buddhist texts.
 Among his production are found the books ”Die aus dem Chinesischen übersetzten tibetischen Versionen des Suvarnaprabhasasutra.
 Philologische und linguistische Beiträge zur klassifizierenden Charakterisierung übersetzter Texte” (Wiesbaden 1977); ”Studies on the Doctrine of Trairupya” (Wien 1994); and the article ”’Nihilist’ and ’non-nihilist’ interpretations of Madhyamaka” in Acta Orientalia 1996.